olebole/irafdoc/doc/language.deftask.rst

   <p>
   These routines return a boolean value indicating whether the relevant parameter, task or package has been defined.
-  A task becomes defined when the package to which it belongs is <tt>"loaded"</tt>
+  A task becomes defined when the package to which it belongs is <span style="font-family: monospace;">"loaded"</span>
   by entering the name of the package as a command, or whenever a <i>task</i>
   declaration is input to the CL.
 A parameter becomes defined when the task to which it belongs is defined; the task need not be currently